Review: the new Kimpton Fitzroy hotel, London

-This is my review of the new Kimpton Fitzroy hotel.
+This is my review of the new Kimpton Fitzroy hotel in London.

 We have given a bit of coverage in recent months to IHG’s new Kimpton Fitzroy hotel in London’s Russell Square.
 We also covered it when it re-opened as Principal London, before Principal Hotels was bought by IHG and IHG announced plans for rebranding the hotels.